artem-y/combineer/README.md

 Please feel free to request some nice-to-have features or point out the things that need improvement.
 ## What's included
 ### BindingObject
-Class-bound protocol that provides a `bind` method to use instead of the standard `sink`+`store` to make call sites cleaner.
+Class-bound protocol that provides `bind` methods to use instead of the standard `sink`+`store` to make call sites cleaner.
-Example, instead of this
+For example, instead of this
 ```swift5
 somePublisher
     .sink { [weak self] value in